By Carmen Bos

 A closer look into the Trade and Cooperation Agreement

 After the leave of the UK from the EU on the 31st of January, a transition period started between the two markets during which EU rights and obligations still applied to the UK.
 On the 24th of December 2020, the EU and UK agreed on a Trade and Cooperation Agreement.
-The deal which they agreed and implemented on the 1st of January 2021 has changed a lot.
+The deal which they agreed and implemented on the 1st of January 2021 has changed a lot about Brexit and travel industry.
 Let’s take a look at the following topics of the agreement which have an impact on travelers to and from the UK.

 On that date, the UK left the EU Single Market and Customs Union, as well as all EU policies and international agreements.
 It put an end to the free movement of persons, goods, services, and capital with the EU.
 This means that UK citizens are allowed to visit the EU on a short-term basis as tourists.
 But outside touristic visits, UK citizens have no longer the freedom to work, study, start a business or live in the EU.
 Equally, they will need visas for long-term stays.